Campaign of the Month: October 2017

 • You’re a sidekick.
 Your goal should be supporting the PC (and probable domitor) in their agenda, making them look cool, and helping them out however you can.
 Establish the Retainer’s character and make it memorable, but always remember your primary job is to puff up the PC.
 Shine a spotlight on them.

 • Don’t try to introduce new dramatic complications.
 If the Retainer you’re playing has a Flaw, play it accordingly.
 If the PC does something mean or offensive to the Retainer, have them react accordingly.
 But don’t independently seek out trouble or take actions that would make the PC’s life harder.
 That’s the GM’s job.
-Any player who has a Retainer spent XP or starting Background dots on them, and they did so because they wanted the Retainer to be an asset to their PC.
+Any player who has a Retainer picked one up because they wanted the Retainer to be an asset to their PC.

 Most games I’ve played in haven’t allowed retcons of PC actions, and neither does Blood & Bourbon.
 Nonetheless, I recognize that not all players share this prior gaming experience, so to clarify B&B’s position: